 - Don’t skip any of the ingredients.
 I know that you need quite a few ingredients that you may not find in traditional grocery stores.
 But every single ingredient is important to make the cig kofte taste delicious, so I highly recommend getting everything from a Middle Eastern grocery store or online.
 The ingredients are staples in Turkish cuisine so you should be able to find them.

 - Don’t worry if the bulgur is still hard in the beginning.
 It’s very normal that the bulgur isn’t soft after you let it soak in the water.
-As you add more liquids as you go, the bulgur will soften.
+As you add more liquids and knead as you go, the bulgur will soften.
 So don’t worry about it, just stick to the recipe and everything will turn out delicious!

 - Make a big batch and store the rest in your refrigerator.
 Since making cig kofte requires a decent amount of manual labor, I like to make a big batch so I have some in the refrigerator for the rest of the week.
 I then enjoy them in wraps, as part of a big lunch salad, or as part of a mezze platter.